alexander-irbis/finshir/README.md

 FLAGS:
     -h, --help       Prints help information
+        --use-tls    Use a TLS connection instead of the ordinary TCP protocol.
+It might be used to test HTTPS-based services.
-        --use-tor    Torify all sockets by connecting to a SOCKS5 proxy running on 127.0.0.1:9050
-    -V, --version    Prints version information
+        --use-tor    Torify all sockets by connecting to a SOCKS5 proxy running on 127.0.0.1:9050 -V, --version    Prints version information

 OPTIONS:
-        --connect-timeout <TIME-SPAN>
-            If a timeout is reached and a socket wasn't connected, the program will retry the operation later.
+        --connect-timeout <TIME-SPAN>        If a timeout is reached and a socket wasn't connected, the program will retry the operation later.

-            Note that this option currently doesn't work on sockets which are trying to connect through Tor. [default: 30secs] -c, --connections <POSITIVE-INTEGER>
+                                             Note that this option currently doesn't work on sockets which are trying to connect through Tor. [default: 30secs]
-            A number of connections the program will handle simultaneously.
-This option also equals to a number of coroutines [default: 1000] --date-time-format <STRING>
-            A format for displaying local date and time in log messages.
-Type `man strftime` to see the format specification [default: %X] --failed-count <POSITIVE-INTEGER>
-            A number of failed data transmissions used to reconnect a socket to a remote web server [default: 5]
+    -c, --connections <POSITIVE-INTEGER>     A number of connections the program will handle simultaneously.
+This option also equals to a number of coroutines [default: 1000] --date-time-format <STRING>          A format for displaying local date and time in log messages.
+Type `man strftime` to see the format specification [default: %X] --failed-count <POSITIVE-INTEGER>    A number of failed data transmissions used to reconnect a socket to a remote web server [default: 5]
-        --ip-ttl <UNSIGNED-INTEGER>
-            Specifies the IP_TTL value for all future sockets.
-Usually this value equals a number of routers that a packet can go through -f, --portions-file <LOCATION>
-            A file which consists of a custom JSON array of data portions, specified as strings.
+        --ip-ttl <UNSIGNED-INTEGER>          Specifies the IP_TTL value for all future sockets.
+Usually this value equals a number of routers that a packet can go through -f, --portions-file <LOCATION>           A file which consists of a custom JSON array of data portions, specified as strings.

                                              When a coroutine finished sending all portions, it reconnects its socket and starts sending them again.
-    -r, --receiver <SOCKET-ADDRESS>
-            A receiver of generator traffic, specified as an IP address and a port number, separated by a colon
-    -d, --test-duration <TIME-SPAN>
-            A whole test duration, after which all spawned coroutines will stop their work [default: 64years 64hours 64secs]
+    -r, --receiver <SOCKET-ADDRESS>          A receiver of generator traffic, specified as an IP address (or a domain name) and a port number, separated by a colon -d, --test-duration <TIME-SPAN>          A whole test duration, after which all spawned coroutines will stop their work [default: 64years 64hours 64secs]
-    -v, --verbosity <LEVEL>
-            Enable one of the possible verbosity levels.
-The zero level doesn't print anything, and the last level prints everything [default: 3] [possible values: 0, 1, 2, 3, 4, 5]
+    -v, --verbosity <LEVEL>                  Enable one of the possible verbosity levels.
+The zero level doesn't print anything, and the last level prints everything [default: 3]  [possible
+                                             values: 0, 1, 2, 3, 4, 5]
-    -w, --wait <TIME-SPAN>
-            A waiting time span before test execution used to prevent a launch of an erroneous (unwanted) test [default: 5secs] --write-periodicity <TIME-SPAN>
+    -w, --wait <TIME-SPAN>                   A waiting time span before test execution used to prevent a launch of an erroneous (unwanted) test [default: 5secs]
-            A time interval between writing data portions.
-This option can be used to modify test intensity [default: 30secs] --write-timeout <TIME-SPAN>
+        --write-periodicity <TIME-SPAN>      A time interval between writing data portions.
+This option can be used to modify test intensity [default: 30secs]
-            If a timeout is reached and a data portion wasn't sent, the program will retry the operation later [default: 30secs]
+        --write-timeout <TIME-SPAN>          If a timeout is reached and a data portion wasn't sent, the program will retry the operation later [default: 30secs]

 By default, Finshir generates 100 empty spaces as data portions.
 If you want to override this behaviour, consider using the `--portions-file` option.

 For more information see <https://github.com/Gymmasssorla/finshir>.
 ```